rickardgarnau-byte/stock-data-pipeline/README.md

 - **Top Losers** – tickers with highest daily % loss (red)
 - **Top Volume** – tickers with highest trading volume (gold)
 - Auto-refreshes every 60 seconds
+- Stock prices are delayed by 15 minutes via Yahoo Finance.

 Open `dashboard.html` in a browser with the API running to view the dashboard.